Finance Graduate Program

 What is the Finance graduate program?

-The Finance graduate program offers an excellent opportunity to work and gain experience whilst studying professional accounting qualifications.
-Graduates receive support for studies through time off to attend tutorials and examinations, and payment of professional accounting course fees.
+The Finance graduate program offers an excellent opportunity to work and gain experience while studying professional accounting qualifications.
+Graduates receive Study Leave to attend tutorials and complete examinations, and payment of professional accounting course fees.
 Graduates also have access to a mentor that has completed the same qualification, who can assist with any study issues, and provide support and guidance for the course of the program.

 What will I be paid?

-The salary range for graduates throughout the program ranges from $59 562 to $66 709 per annum (as at 1 Dec 2016).
+The salary range for Graduates throughout the program ranges from $66 606 to $74 600 per annum (as at 9 December 2021).
 Progression is subject to satisfactory work performance and academic results.
-If your academic and work performance is satisfactory, following the completion of your graduate position, you'll be offered a job with us at a level that currently pays $70 280 per annum (as at 1 Dec 2016).
+After successful completion of the graduate program, you will be offered a permanent role with us at a level that currently pays $78 593 per annum (as at 9 December 2021).

 Learning and development